-High Water Mark: the highest level that a fund's net asset value (NAV) has reached performance fee.
-See Performance fee.
+High Water Mark: the highest level that a fund's net asset value (NAV) has reached at the end of any 12-month accounting period.
+See Net Asset Value.

-High vialed what, the minimum level of return required before a fund can charge a fund that the set value.
 High yield bond: a bond with a high coupon payment and typically a low/no credit rating (below investment grade, e.g. BBB-).
 See Bond, Coupon.

-Hurdle Rate: the minimum level of return required before a fund can charge a
+Hurdle Rate: the minimum level of return required before a fund can charge a performance fee.
+See Performance fee.